-Choosing your child’s first phone can be hard with so many different options out there.
-Not only are you dealing with the practicality of the mobile phone and all the connection it facilitates, but social pressures alongside it that are undoubtedly going to be more important for your child than its performance.
+Choosing your child’s first phone can be challenging with so many different options out there.
+Not only are you dealing with the practicality of the mobile phone and all of the connections that it facilitates, but there are also social pressures associated with phones that are likely to be considered as more important for your child than the performance of the phone itself.

 |Phone||RRP (from)||Battery size||Great because;||Rating for kids|

 |Nokia 3310||£19.99||1200mAh||Safe, durable, cheap and super long battery life||★★★★★|